tigerabrodi/distributed-systems-2023-notes/README.md

 ## Packet explained

 - Packet: a chunk of data sent over the network.
+- A message consists of one or more packets.

 ## Client Server Web Example

 - Client sends a request to the server.
 - Server sends a response to the client.

+# Remote Procedure Calls

+- Remote Procedure Call (RPC): a client calls a function on a remote server.
+- RPC is a way to make a network call look like a local call.
+- The implementation of RPC function is on another node.
+- **Marshalling:** converting data structures or objects in one programming language into another.
+This is done by the RPC library.
+The RPC library on the client converts the parameters into a byte sequence, and the RPC library on the server converts the byte sequence back into parameters.

+# The two generals problem